Beathelan/LiveArmoryTwitchExtension/README.md

 ## Live Armory QR addon

-In order to extract the live status of their characters, broadcasters are required to run the [Live Armory QR] addon for WoW Classic
+In order to extract the live status of their characters, broadcasters are required to run the [Live Armory QR](https://github.com/Beathelan/LiveArmoryQR) addon for WoW Classic.